one3qualsone/elastic-finance/frontend/src/app/learn/beginner/reading-financial-statements/reading-financial-statements.md

 # Reading Financial Statements

-Financial statements provide the foundation for analyzing any company's true value.
+Financial statements provide the foundation for analysing any company's true value.
 Warren Buffett spends hours poring over these documents before making investment decisions, and for good reason—they contain the hard data about a company's financial health, profitability, and efficiency.
 Learning to read and interpret these statements is an essential skill for any serious investor.

 ## The Three Key Financial Statements